seL4/docs/projects/sel4/verified-configurations.md

 interfaces, or the kernel startup at boot.

-The proofs for RISCV64\_MCS/ARM\_MCS (mixed-criticality extensions to real-time seL4 features), as well as proofs for AARCH64 are in progress.
+The proofs for RISCV64\_MCS/ARM\_MCS (mixed-criticality extensions to real-time seL4 features), as well as security proofs for AARCH64 are in progress.
 Refer to the [roadmap](/projects/roadmap.html) for status and upcoming features.

 ## ARM Sabre Lite